Farow/hexchat-scripts/README.md

 #### autocomplete-no-spaces.pl
 Removes the space that is inserted after completing a nick, after a change is detected (usually any character key and enter).
 You can also add regex rules for when not to remove the space.
 No more backspace!

+#### coloured-highlights.pl
+Colours the nicks (and optionally the message) when you are highlighted, since HexChat doesn't do it because it considers highlights "special".
+The colour applied is the one that HexChat would use for the nick on normal messages.

 #### ctrl-enter.pl
 Sends the text in the inputbox to the server without any processing.
 Mostly useful for sending lines starting with a slash, instead of prefixing it with another slash or using /say.